LeonLok/Deep-SORT-YOLOv4/README.md

 ```

 ## Settings
-By default, video writing is turned on and asynchronous processing is turned off.
+By default, tracking and video writing is on and asynchronous processing is off.
 These can be edited in demo.py by changing:
 ```
+tracking = True
 writeVideo_flag = True
 asyncVideo_flag = False
 ```